Growing Ferns in Pots: A Comprehensive Guide

 By examining ferns for the beauty of their leaves, interesting texture, and various colorings, you will find yourself drawn to this wonderful genre of plant life.

 Many gardeners have heard that ferns are delicate and hard to grow.
-As a result, they totally ignore this entire class of plants.
-This is really sad, as ferns are one of the more interesting plant groups.
+As a result, they ignore this entire class of plants.
+This is sad, as ferns are one of the more interesting plant groups.
 There are over 12,000 varieties of ferns.
 They range from tiny plants to full-grown trees.
 Yes, some are delicate, but a lot of them are so hardy you couldn’t kill them if you tried.
 They have been around since the age of dinosaurs, which gives you an idea of their survival instincts.

 If you haven’t yet considered growing ferns in containers, read on and see if this is something you’d like to try in the future.
 If you have a fern or two planted in your containers, check the listing of ferns for container gardens to see if there may be a new variety you’d like to consider for next season.